apache/incubator-resilientdb/README.md

 ## Overview

-MemLens provides CPU, memory and build statistics aiming to provide detailed information on what happens under the hood and help optimize system performance.
+ResLens provides CPU, memory and build statistics aiming to provide detailed information on what happens under the hood and help optimize system performance.

 ### Key Highlights:
 - Integrated terminal like playground to Get and Set values to/from `ResilientDB`.